wacuuu/workload-collocation-agent/docs/allocation.rst

     }

-Please refer to `rdt`_ for definition of ``RDTAllocation``.
+Please refer to `rdt`_ allocation type for definition of ``RDTAllocation`` structure.

+``TasksAllocations`` is used as:

-This structure is used as an input representing currently enforced configuration and as an output representing desired allocations that will be applied in the current ``AllocationRunner`` iteration.
+- an input representing currently enforced configuration,
+- an output representing desired allocations that will be applied in the current ``AllocationRunner`` iteration.

-``allocate`` function  may return ``TaskAllocations`` for some tasks only.
-Resources allocated to tasks that no returned ``TaskAllocations`` describes will not be affected.
+``allocate`` function does not need to return ``TaskAllocations`` for all tasks.
+For omitted tasks, allocations will not be affected.

-The ``AllocationRunner`` is stateful and relies on operating system to store the state.
+``AllocationRunner`` is stateless and relies on operating system to store the state.

-Note that, if ``OWCA`` service is restarted, then already applied allocations will not be reset (current state of allocation on system will be read and provided as input).
+Note that, if the agent is restarted, then already applied allocations will not be reset (current state of allocation on system will be read and provided as input).

 Supported allocations types